Dropdown

 add_filter( 'facetwp_facet_dropdown_show_counts', '__return_false' );

-If you want to hide counts from specific facets with a dropdown UI, then use this instead:
+If you want to hide counts from specific facets with a dropdown UI, then you can select by facet name:

 How to use custom PHP code?